 A decade ago, Detroit was on the verge of a landmark municipal bankruptcy.
 Emergency response times were among the slowest in the nation.
 Blight abounded in nearly every neighborhood.
 In the prior decade, Detroit had lost one-quarter of its population—more than 244,000 residents.

-Ellis Carr, President and CEO of Capital Impact Partners and CDC Small Business Finance
+By Ellis Carr, President and CEO of Capital Impact Partners and CDC Small Business Finance

-By Ian Wiesner, business development manager
+By Ian Wiesner, Director, Business Development

 Community Development Financial Institutions (CDFIs) have been bringing investment to Detroit for more than two decades.
 The mission-driven approach and unique tools that CDFIs bring to the market have played a critical role in the development of new housing and community facilities like grocery stores and schools in the city.

 Between 2000 and 2013, Detroit lost one-quarter of its population—more than 244,000 residents.
 When the city filed for bankruptcy in July 2013, the exodus continued, with residents leaving the city in record numbers.
 Vacant homes and shuttered businesses meant that those who remained had little support and far fewer employment prospects to keep themselves and their communities going.